ksoh97/LiCoL/README.md

 If you find this work useful for your research, please cite the following paper:

 ```
-@article{oh2023quantitatively,
-  title={A Quantitatively Interpretable Model for Alzheimer's Disease Prediction Using Deep Counterfactuals},
+@article{oh2025quantitatively,
+  title={A quantitatively interpretable model for Alzheimer’s disease prediction using deep counterfactuals},
   author={Oh, Kwanseok and Heo, Da-Woon and Mulyadi, Ahmad Wisnu and Jung, Wonsik and Kang, Eunsong and Lee, Kun Ho and Suk, Heung-Il},
-  journal={arXiv preprint arXiv:2310.03457},
-  year={2023}
+  journal={NeuroImage},
+  pages={121077},
+  year={2025},
+  publisher={Elsevier}
 }
 ```

 ## Acknowledgement
-This work was supported by the Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) No. 20220-00959 ((Part 2) Few-Shot Learning of Causal Inference in Vision and Language for Decision Making) and No. 20190-00079 (Department of Artificial Intelligence (Korea University)).
-This study was further supported by KBRI basic research program through Korea Brain Research Institute funded by the Ministry of Science and ICT (22-BR-03-05).
+This work was supported by the Institute of Information & communications Technology Planning & Evaluation (IITP), Republic of Korea grant funded by the Korea government (MSIT) No. RS-2022-II220959 ((Part 2) Few-Shot Learning of Causal Inference in Vision and Language for Decision Making, Republic of Korea) and No. RS-2019-II190079 (Department of Artificial Intelligence (Korea University)).
+This study was further supported by KBRI basic research program through Korea Brain Research Institute funded by the Ministry of Science and ICT, Republic of Korea (22-BR-03-05).